orb-lang/qor/doc/md/core/coro.md

 -- new_tab = {1,2,3,4}
 ```

-Note that each call to ``cog`` will generate a fresh iterator, and that due to
+Note that each call to `cog` will generate a fresh iterator, and that due to
-Lua's semantics, tables (and userdata) remain mutable, e.g. an ``insert(tab,5)``
+Lua's semantics, tables \(and userdata\) remain mutable, e\.g\. an `insert(tab,5)`
-will modify the return on subsequent calls to ``cog``.
+will modify the return on subsequent calls to `cog`\.

 Also, any closure with mutable state will be in whatever state the next
-generator finds it when a new wrapped coroutine is generated.
+generator finds it when a new wrapped coroutine is generated\.
 Providing
 genuinely immutable semantics is difficult, expensive, and impossible in the
-general case (that is, including userdata).
+general case \(that is, including userdata\)\.

 This pattern may be used to provide some of the additional functionality of
-continuations; if a coroutine is a one-shot continuation, this is a one-shot
+continuations; if a coroutine is a one\-shot continuation, this is a one\-shot
-continuation _generator_, which may be called upon to create as many shots as
+continuation *generator*, which may be called upon to create as many shots as
-one might need.
+one might need\.

 ```lua
 local wrap = assert(coroutine.wrap)